 • Answer the questions using prior knowledge and inferences/predictions.
 Show understanding of the question by restating it in your answer.

 • Find evidence in the text to support your thoughts and opinions.
-Note evidence to show proof of your answer.
+Note the evidence to show proof of your answer.
 Find facts, quotes, and data.

 Student TDA Questions List: